arsarsars/arsarsars.github.io/c.md

 | 20/06 |	Jenius + Shopee |	Review |	800.000 |

 Total amount estimated **IDR 7.986.746** as 03/11/2021 assuming merch not calculated.
 Newest at the top.
 "It's the little things that count".
-Small fortune has been donated through Kitabisa.
+A portions from this fortune has been donated through Kitabisa.
 We share much as we can.

 [Back to homepage](/)